NE1: Northeast Regional Center for Rural Development

 The need for the research proposed here has been indicated by stakeholders ranging from the leadership of the land grant universities in the Northeast to individual campus-based faculty and county-based educators, as well as by government and nonprofit or private sector partners.
 Specific sources of input include: the Center’s Technical Advisory Committee, which advises the Board of Directors; the results of comprehensive listening sessions on rural economic recovery from Covid-19 conducted by the four Regional Rural Development Centers on behalf of USDA-NIFA (Entsminger et al., 2023); the Northeast Agenda – A Joint Vision for the Future of the Northeast (Mitchell et al., 2023) prepared by the Northeastern Regional Association of State Agricultural Experiment Stations (NERA) and the Northeast Extension Directors (NEED); and other stakeholders including national program leaders at NIFA, the Economic Research and Forest Services, USDA Rural Development, and the NSF’s National Center for Science and Engineering Statistics.

 Importance of the work: Providing research-based information to address the problems facing the Northeast is critical if taxpayer funds are to be put to their most cost-effective uses in addressing societal problems.
-If the work is not carried out communities and individuals will not have the opportunity to develop a complete and research-based understanding of the factors that support or impede growth of minority and female entrepreneurship, or the factors that support or impede tourism and agritourism development with sustainable beneficial impacts for the local communities where they are based; the factors that support decarbonization, innovation and the transition to renewable energy along with their impacts for different kinds of rural communities; historical crop production patterns and their shifts over time in order to predict future production prospects including implications for the spatial distribution of nutrient dense foods, with implications for population health.
+If the work is not carried out communities and individuals will not have the opportunity to develop a complete and research-based understanding of the factors that support or impede growth of rural entrepreneurship, or the factors that support or impede tourism and agritourism development with sustainable beneficial impacts for the local communities where they are based; the factors that support innovation and impacts on different kinds of rural communities; historical crop production patterns and their shifts over time in order to predict future production prospects including implications for the spatial distribution of nutrient dense foods, with implications for population health.

 Technical feasibility: as documented in the section below on Related, Current and Previous Work, the Northeast Regional Center for Rural Development has a proven track record of successfully completing the kinds of projects proposed here.
 As such, the feasibility of achieving the objectives is not in question.